0x-mrx/Graduation-project-DEPI/README.md

 ## About HACK TACTIX

-We are **HACK TACTIX**, a passionate cybersecurity team from DEPI, specializing in ethical hacking and vulnerability assessments.
-Our mission is to identify risks and provide actionable solutions to protect systems from potential threats.
+We are HACK TACTIX, a team of cybersecurity enthusiasts and students from DEPI.
+This project represents our graduation thesis, where we conducted a simulated penetration test as part of our training in ethical hacking and vulnerability assessment.

+Our work is a simulation of a real-world security assessment, designed to identify vulnerabilities and propose actionable solutions to enhance system defenses.
+This project demonstrates our ability to apply the skills and knowledge gained during our studies in a practical, real-world scenario.